MCP (Model Context Protocol) Explained: How OpenClaw Talks to Your Tools

 }

-MCP doesn’t just standardize tool communication — it creates enforceable permission boundaries.
+MCP doesn’t just standardize tool communication — it creates enforceable permission boundaries at the protocol layer.
 The agent can only call tools that a registered MCP server exposes, with inputs that match the declared schema.
-There’s no way for a prompt-injected agent to call an arbitrary API endpoint or access a tool it wasn’t given.
+There’s no way for a prompt-injected agent to call an arbitrary API endpoint or access a tool it wasn’t given permission to see.
+That’s the single most important security property of the protocol, and it’s why we treat MCP as a first-class citizen in every beeeowl deployment rather than a nice-to-have layer.

 | Feature | Direct API Integration | LLM Function Calling | MCP |